-6. SF-LLL Disclosure of Lobbying Activities
+7. SF-LLL Disclosure of Lobbying Activities.

-If applicable, complete SF- LLL.
-Applicability: If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the grant/cooperative agreement, you must complete and submit Standard Form - LLL, "Disclosure Form to Report Lobbying."
+If applicable, complete SF-LLL.
+If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal grant, you must complete and submit Standard Form - LLL, "Disclosure Form to Report Lobbying."

-Summary of Required Forms/Files

-Your application must include the following documents:
+Summary of Required Forms/Files - Your application must include the following documents:

-Name of Document Format Attach to SF 424 (R&R) PureEdge Form N/A RESEARCH AND RELATED Other Project Information PureEdge Form N/A Project Summary/Abstract PDF Field 6 Project Narrative, including required appendices PDF Field 7 RESEARCH & RELATED SENIOR/KEY PERSON PureEdge Form N/A Biographical Sketch PDF Attach to appropriate block RESEARCH & RELATED BUDGET PureEdge Form N/A Budget Justification PDF Field K SBIR/STTR INFORMATION PureEdge Form N/A Commercialization Plan for Phase I (See Question 7) PDF Attach to appropriate block Commercialization History, if applicable (See Question 8) PDF Attach to appropriate block SF-LLL Disclosure of Lobbying Activities, if applicable PureEdge Form N/A
+Name of Document Format Attach to

+SF 424 (R&R) PDF N/A

+RESEARCH AND RELATED Other Project Information PDF N/A

+Project Summary/Abstract PDF Field 7

+Project Narrative, including required appendices PDF Field 8

+Level of Effort Worksheet PDF Field 12

+RESEARCH & RELATED Senior/Key Person Profile (Expanded) PDF N/A

+Biographical Sketch PDF Attach to appropriate block

+RESEARCH & RELATED BUDGET PDF N/A

+Budget Justification PDF Field K

+SBIR/STTR Information PDF N/A

+Commercialization Plan for Phase I (See Question 7) PDF Attach to appropriate block

+Commercialization History, if applicable (See Question 8) PDF Attach to appropriate block

+PROJECT/PERFORMANCE SITE LOCATION(S) PDF N/A

+SF-LLL Disclosure of Lobbying Activities, if applicable PDF N/A